EmmaEleanorYork/ThisIsATest/README.md

-# Project_5 Webscraping
+# Web_scraping
-We will go over HTML, Beautiful Soup, Twitter's APIs, and PRAW
+This is a walk-through tutorial showing how to scrape from HTML, Twitter APIs, and Reddit's PRAW.
+This will utilize Python, BeautifulSoup, and Regex.